 Her signature style as an influencer encapsulates a close-up video of a fork digging into a cake accompanied by ASMR sounds.
 Judging by her number of followers, Frederikke is a micro-influencer with a great engagement rate.

 From a sugar fantasy, we’ll turn the page over to the super-healthy side of Instagram.
 Kevin Curry has over 1 million social users following his work.
 This time, our influencer is more interested in spreading good vibes through a balanced body-mind approach.

 His wellness lifestyle reaches people through genuine photos of his trips and recipes.
-His constant activity as a macro-influencer on Instagram coupled with a relaxed attitude in front of the camera won him an impressive collaboration with Panera Bread.
+His constant activity as a macro-influencer on Instagram coupled with a relaxed attitude in front of the camera won him several food collaborations on Instagram over the years.

 Food Influencers on YouTube